millonesj/millonesj/README.md

 # Hi, I'm Jhonny 👋

-I'm a software engineer who is passionate about technology.
-I like to program and learn new things but I'm more passionate about solving problems.
-I enjoy working with NodeJS - NestJS, TypeORM and AWS.
-I'm interested in deepening my knowledge in the back-end and DevOps.
-I love the linux world and open source.
+I'm a software engineer with a strong passion for technology and a deep focus on backend development and problem-solving.
+I specialize in building robust solutions using Node.js, NestJS, TypeORM, and AWS.
+I have a keen interest in DevOps practices and infrastructure automation.
+I also like working in the Linux environment, and I continuously seek to expand my expertise through hands-on experience.

 ### 🛠️ Languages and Tools 🧑‍💻
 <p align="left">